ang-zeyu/infisearch/docs/src/linking_to_others.md

 Linking to other pages is facilitated by the default [`link`](./indexer/fields.md#default-field-configuration) field, which lets you override the link used in the result preview.
 You will however need to let Morsels know where to find the content for this field.

 The section below covers only the common case for HTML files, which has some default configurations setup already.
-If you are using JSON, CSV, or other formats, you should already have the know how to map your file contents to this field.
+If you are using JSON, CSV, please refer to this [section](./indexer/indexing.md#indexing-multiple-files-under-one-document).

 ## Indexing HTML Files